Home | Browse Topics | Family law | Parents, guardians and caregivers | Declaration of paternity

 • the child, or

-• any other person who the result will effect.
+• any other person who will be affected by the result

-An application can be made even if wither the alleged father or the child are dead.
+An application can be made even if the alleged father or the child are dead.

 Can a declaration state that a man is not the child’s father?